 busy

-EJK (Electronic Jet Kit) sells a CRF250L fuel injection controller and it is shipping now.
-I ordered one and after I install and test it, I will report results here.
+Dobeck Performance sells the EJK (Electronic Jet Kit), a CRF250L fuel injection controller and it is shipping now.
+I ordered one and after I install and test it, I will report results.
 The initial installation will be on a CRF250L modified as described on this page.
 I have not performed any engine, intake, or exhaust mods, so my results will be relevant to most readers who have stock CRFLs.
-See my tuning page for details.
+See Honda CRF250L - Tuning EJK for details.

 Fuel injection controller - $225, free shipping.
 EJK - Electronic Jet Kit Look in OFF-ROAD, DualSport.